contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **CSS class:** Here you assign a CSS class to the page, which is used in the body tag of the HTML page as well as in the navigation modules.
 This way you can create CSS formatting for a specific page or menu item.

-**Show in the sitemap:** If desired, Contao creates an XML sitemap for each website that you can submit to Google[ (XML sitemap](#xml-sitemap)).
-By default, this includes all public pages and not those hidden in the menu.
-You can change this behavior per page if needed:
+**Show in HTML sitemap:** Here you can determine whether the page is displayed in the HTML Sitemap.
+By default, all public pages and pages not hidden in the menu are included.
+If necessary, this behavior can be adjusted per page:

 - **Default:** Use the default settings.
-- **Always display:** The page is always displayed in the XML Sitemap, even if, for example, it is hidden in the menu and would not normally be displayed.
+- **Always display:** The page is always displayed in the HTML Sitemap, even if, for example, it is hidden in the menu and would not normally be displayed.
-- **Never display:** The page is excluded from the XML Sitemap.
+- **Never display:** The page is excluded from the HTML Sitemap.

+{{% notice info %}}
+Do not confuse the HTML sitemap with the [XML sitemap](#xml-sitemap): The HTML sitemap is a FE-Module, you can submit the XML sitemap e.g. to Google.
+{{% /notice %}}

 **Hide in menu:** If you select this option, the page will not be displayed in the menu of your website, but you can still access the page - if it has been published - via a direct link or in a frontend module.